 This is not to say that Lerner and Loewe didn't utilize considerable skill in adapting the play.
 The music is sweeping and luscious, and Lerner's lyrics and dialogue generally channel Shaw well.
 But the requirement that they keep Shaw's words and plot gave them a major, albeit now dead, collaborator.
 It was a perfect storm of ingredients that is unlikely to be repeated.
 (Lerner and Loewe certainly weren't able to repeat it.
 They followed it with the 1958 film Gigi, which, in spite of attempts to put it on the stage, is unplayable today with its plot of a young woman who is forced by her mother, grandmother, and aunt to be a mistress to a rich man, and Camelot (1960), which has a marvelous score but, again, structural problems with its book.
 Lerner tried to work with other composers and produced a long string of mostly failures.)
 Lerner's work on My Fair Lady sometimes betrays his lack of familiarity with the period and subject matter.
 He has Higgins sing, "By rights she should be taken out and hung/For the cold-blooded murder of the English tongue."
 The playwright and actor Noel Coward told him it should be "hanged" and not "hung," and Lerner replied that "hanged" didn't rhyme with "tongue."
 A strange response for a man writing a play about the proper use of language.

 As for the rest of the Kennedy Center production, as has been the case of many recent touring productions I've seen such as Hello, Dolly!, I found that it lacked energy and that the direction was perfunctory.
 The leads were not well cast, the Eliza having a pleasant but not a strong voice.
-For her grand entrance in her gown as she and Higgins leave for the ball, she was blocked by the couch, and her entrance down the staircase at the ball was from the side and not the center toward the audience.
-The scenery was mostly a revolving one of Higgins' flat that revolved for no clear purpose.
-They had Higgins' mother advise him not to bring Eliza to the ball while standing with him outside his flat in the street, presumably to avoid a scenery change for such a brief exchange.
+For her grand entrance in her gown as she and Higgins leave for the ball, she entered through a door and was blocked by the couch.
+Her entrance down the staircase at the ball was from the side and not the center toward the audience.
+For the ball, there were three couples dancing, clearly a issue of costs for a touring production.
+The scenery was mostly a revolving structure of Higgins' flat that revolved for no clear purpose.
+They had Higgins' mother advise him not to bring Eliza to the ball while standing with him outside his flat in the street, presumably to avoid a scenery change for such a brief conversation.
 And the choreography of the few numbers that danced was mostly nonexistent--the actors mostly moved around or strutted.

 On the plus side, they retained the magnificent Robert Russell Bennett orchestrations in which the percussion bangs as if struck sharply by a ball-peel hammer, and they depicted the gradual evolution of Eliza's transformation to better speech more realistically than I have ever seen.
 But other audience members of the audience also appeared to have problems with the production.
 My wife heard one woman say to another in the restroom, "I thought the pace picked up in the second act."
 "Yes," her companion answered, "but I think that was because the conductor went rogue."